jguo1002/MLOps-specialization-coursera/README.md

 > - Opportunity denial: a system makes predictions that have negative real life consequences that could result in lasting impacts.
 > - Disproportionate product failure: outputs are skewed for particular groups of users.
 > - Harm by disadvantage: system infers disadvantageous associations between different demographic characteristics and the user behaviors.

+**What is direct labeling?
+What are its pros and cons?**

+> A way of continuously creating new training data to use in the model.
+It takes the features themselves from the inference requests that the model is getting.
+E.g., actual clicks and predicted clicks.
+>
+> Pros:
+> - continous training data creation
+> - labels evolve quickly
+> - strong label signals
+>
+> Cons:
+> - the inherent nature of the problem
+> - failure to capture ground truth
+> - custom design